-The best way of ensuring that behaviour is appropriate is to abide by the Australian/Victorian laws, comply with the guidelines set down by the college and exercise common sense and caution with regard to the student in your care.
+The best way of ensuring that behaviour is appropriate is to abide by the Australian/Victorian laws, comply with the guidelines set down by the college and exercise common sense and caution regarding the student in your care.

-In exercising 'common sense and caution' homestay providers should take into account the significant cultural differences between their own notions of appropriate behaviour and that of their students.
+In exercising 'common sense and caution' homestay providers should consider the significant cultural differences between their own notions of appropriate behaviour and that of their students.